sdiehl/wiwinwlh/tutorial.md

 ==> Ord a => [a]
 ```

-If a single parameter typeclass expresses a property of a type ( i.e. it's in a class or not in class ) then a
+If a single parameter typeclass expresses a property of a type (i.e., it's in a class or not in class) then a
 multiparamater typeclass expresses relationships between types.
 For example whether if we wanted to express
 the relation a type can be converted to another type we might use a class like: